George29968/cool-bash/README.md

 ## Lightdm is the display manager.

-## Expac is the pacman database extraction utility
+## Expac is the pacman database extraction utility.

 ## Bat is cat command clone with syntax highlighting and Git integration.